Twdor/Dungeon-crawl/README.md

 - The state of the game is saved in Data base.

 ## Technologies used
-Java, JavaFX, JUnit, Maven, Postgres
+Java, JavaFX, JUnit, Maven, PostgreSQL

 ## Installation
-Execute schema_ddl.sql intro your psql db.
+Execute schema_ddl.sql into your psql db.
 Create dungeon.properties in resources, add Db name, user and password.

 ## Implementation